-Designed to provide basic principles of medical word building.
-These principles, once learned, can readily be applied to develop an extensive medical vocabulary.
+Designed to provide basic principles of medical work building.
+These principles once learned, can readily be applied to develop an extensive medical vocabulary.
 CD's are included and benefit students in pronunciation and definition of each word.
-Once satisfactorily completed, students will be able to adequately communicate in the health care industry.
+Once satisfactory completed, students will be able to adequately communicate in the health industry.